🏷️ Metadata Manager

 Data Safety

-- Test Small: Try operations on a few items before bulk actions
+Try operations on a few items before bulk actions to build confidence with the tools.

 Performance Considerations